ANONYMOUSGAMBLR IS THE BOLD AND BRASH BETTOR QUÉBEC AND THE SPORTS WORLD DOESN’T KNOW WHAT TO MAKE OF.

 He really has no true fans.

-Dave Oancea, better known among gamblers as the AMAZING “Vegas Dave,’’ is a failed handicapper who sells his picks to subscribers but never publishes his full list of picks to prove his gambling record.
+Dave Oancea, better known among experts as the AMAZING “Vegas Dave,’’ is a failed handicapper who sells his picks to subscribers but never publishes his full list of picks to prove his record.

 “I tip my hat to AG because at least he puts his money where his mouth is,’’ Oancea said.
 “But the truth is, when I used to do that, I was down millions.